 Here are some websites that might help:

-Remember to practise your times tables at home!
+Remember to practise your times tables at home and on TT Rockstars!
 On a Friday we have a times tables test with 100 questions up to 12 x 12.
 The idea is to beat your score from the previous week!

 Our Science Topic this half term is ‘Electricity’ where we will be exploring electrical components and simple circuits.
 Children will have ‘hands on’ experience mending broken circuits and investigating how changing an electrical component affects the rest of the circuit.

 This term, our D and T will be based around textiles skills.
 During this Felt Phone Cases unit, we will be learning how to write our own design criteria.
 We will design products with the user in

 mind thinking about aesthetics and functionality.
 Annotated designs will be used to communicate ideas as well as step by step plans.

 We will learn how to make a paper template and how to sew a running stitch, backstitch, whip stitch and blanket stitch.
 Finally, when we have made their felt phone case, we will learn how to write a detailed evaluation.

 This term, our French theme is ‘Who am I?’ .
 We will learn phrases for describe ourselves by: